dany-stefan/my_trading_strat/INCREASE_RAINY_CONTRIBUTION_ANALYSIS.md

 Your current $150 rainy day contribution is **very conservative**.
 Analysis of 22 years of backtest data (2003-2025) reveals:

-- ✅ **0 misses in 22 years** - 100% hit rate on 97 rainy day opportunities
+- ✅ **Only 2 misses in 22 years** - 97.6% hit rate on 85 rainy day opportunities (83 successful deployments)
 - ✅ **You can safely increase to $200-300** without running out of cash
 - ✅ **Theoretical maximum: $500+** (cash pool scales proportionally)
 - ✅ **Practical sweet spot: $200-220** (33-47% more rainy deployment)